 - In a medium sized sauce pan combine the sugar and the lemon zest.
-Add the lemon juice, butter, egg, and egg yolks.
+Add the lemon juice, melted butter, egg, and egg yolks.
 Whisk until all of the ingredients are fully incorporated.

 - Over medium/low heat, whisking consistently bring the mixture to a boil.
 It is very important that you do not stop whisking/stirring during this time.
-If you do, the eggs could separate, and you might end up with scrambled eggs inside lemon juice.

-- After 8 minutes of uninterrupted boiling, remove the mixture from the heat and let it cool slightly before pouring it over your cheesecake layer.
+- Remove the mixture from the heat and let it cool slightly before pouring it over your cheesecake layer.

 - Very carefully and gently pour all of the lemon curd mixture over the top of your cheesecake.